pypa/virtualenv/docs/explanation.rst

     zipapp and the SBOM attestations.
 Verifying a file recomputes its digest and checks it against a signed statement whose identity you name.

+**Immutable releases**
+    From 21.11.0 on, once the workflow publishes a GitHub release, GitHub refuses changes to its tag and assets and signs a release attestation over the tag's commit and each asset's SHA-256.
+A stolen maintainer token cannot swap the zipapp or an SBOM on a published release.
+The release attestation names no workflow, so pair it with the provenance check.

 **Reproducible builds**
     Provenance tells you which workflow run built a file, but you still trust that run.
-The release pins every timestamp to ``SOURCE_DATE_EPOCH``, the commit time of the tag, so you can rebuild the sdist and the wheel from the tag yourself and compare the bytes.
-The wheel's SBOM records the Python version and build backend the release used, which a rebuild must match.
-It leaves out the machine that ran the build, which the provenance attestation already names.
+The release pins every timestamp to ``SOURCE_DATE_EPOCH``, the commit time of the tag, so you can rebuild the sdist, the wheel and the zipapp from the tag yourself and compare the bytes.
+The SBOMs record the Python version and build tools the release used, which a rebuild must match, and a lock file pins the distributions the zipapp bundles.
+The SBOMs leave out the machine that ran the build, which the provenance attestation already names.

 **The SBOMs**
     Dependency scanners find the packages a project declares, and virtualenv declares neither ``pip`` nor